-The Group intends to increase Zhaikmunai's annual crude oil and condensate production, which, according to Ryder Scott, is expected to peak in 2015 at an average of approximately 62,000 bpd as compared to an average of 7,753 bpd produced in 2010.
-This increase is expected to be achieved by increasing the number of wells drilled per year and enhancing oil recovery methods, as well as extending the hydrocarbon production areas of the Chinarevskoye Field following completion of exploration activities.
-For example, Zhaikmunai plans to drill five more production wells and one appraisal well in 2011 and to drill an average of 13 wells per year between 2012 and 2014.
+The Group intends to increase Zhaikmunai's annual crude oil and condensate production, which, according to Ryder Scott, is expected to peak in 2014 at an average of approximately 64,500 boepd as compared to an average of 13,158 boepd produced in 2011.
+This increase is expected to be achieved by increasing the number of wells drilled per year and enhancing oil recovery methods, as well as extending the hydrocarbon production areas of the Chinarevskoye Field following completion of exploration activities and the construction and commissioning of a third gas treatment plant.
+For example, Zhaikmunai plans to drill nine more production wells and two appraisal well in 2012 and to drill an average of 13 wells per year between 2013 and 2015.

-Monetise gas reserves
+• Monetise gas reserves